Mrmayman/minecraft2d/README.md

 - I don't have a Mac and can't afford one
 - The Windows version should work perfectly fine in Wine

-## Misc
+## Build
+To build project:
+- Run `./compile.sh` for Linux build.
+- Run `./debuglinuxcompile.sh` for Linux build with debug symbols (for use with gdb for example)
-To build project, run `./compile.sh` for Linux build, and `./wincompile.sh` for Windows build.
+- Run `./wincompile.sh` for Windows build.
 You will find the linux compiled binary in `./bin/a.out` and the windows compiled binary in `./bin/game.exe` The required dlls for windows version are bundled with the source code for easier setup.